lamvng/finance-tracker/README.md

-# finance-tracker
+# Personal finance tracker

-Track and analyse your financial spending and savings
+Track and analyse your financial spendings and savings.